Las Vegas Portrait Photographer – Shooting Outdoors Pt. 1

 Use nature’s colors to your advantage

-Nature has stunning colors that are just waiting to be complemented in your Las Vegas headshot photographer work.
-The first thing you should do when scoping out any natural location is looking at all the colors around you.
+Nature has stunning colors that are just waiting to be complimented in your Las Vegas portrait photographer work.
+The first thing you should do when scoping out any natural location is look at all the colors around you.
 Which colors stand out?
-Which colors may create an intriguing and complementary foil to your client?
+Which colors may create an intriguing and complementary foil for your client?
 For instance, if you head out to Red Rock, you’ll find stunning deep red mountains that can do wonders when paired with red outfits.

 Be prepared for the weather

-Weather can be unpredictable, which is why shooting outdoors can be a challenge for any Las Vegas headshot photographer.
+Weather can be unpredictable, which is why shooting outdoors can be a challenge for any Las Vegas portrait photographer.
 The best thing you can do when planning an outdoor photo shoot is to be prepared for the weather.
-For non-threatening weather, there is the option of using the weather to your advantage; for instance, a client may not object to a rainy-day photoshoot as long as you can capture some interesting photos.
-For weather that will keep you indoors, you will need to work with clients to either reschedule, reshoot indoors that same day, or refund if neither option is acceptable.
+For non-threatening weather, there is the option of using the weather to your advantage; for instance, a client may not object to a rainy-day photo shoot as long as you can capture some interesting photos.
+For weather that will keep you indoors, you will need to work with clients to either reschedule, reshoot indoors that same day or refund if neither option is acceptable.

 Don’t be afraid to focus on nature

-One of the things that make many a beginner Las Vegas headshot photographer anxious is the thought that the natural background will overwhelm and overshadow the subjects of their photographs.
-But while the client should be the focus of most of the photos, you shouldn’t be afraid as a Las Vegas headshot photographer of focusing on nature for at least a few of them.
+One of the things that make a beginner portrait photographer in Las Vegas anxious is the thought that the natural background will overwhelm and overshadow the subjects of their photographs.
+But while the client should be the focus of most of the photos, you shouldn’t be afraid as a Las Vegas portrait photographer of focusing on nature for at least a few of them.
 Try taking at least a few photos where you focus on nature in the foreground while blurring out the subject in the background.
 The end result is dramatic, awesome, and probably something your client will want to post so social media ASAP.

 Shooting outdoors may be a daunting task, but as a photographer, you’ve got to rise to the challenge.
 Remember to plan ahead in case of adverse weather and don’t be afraid to bring the focus back to nature once in a while.